element-plus/element-plus/docs/en-US/component/time-select.md

 ## Fixed time range

-If start time is picked at first, then the end time will change accordingly.
+If start( end ) time is picked at first, then the status of end( start ) time's options will change accordingly.

 :::demo